NTIG-Uppsala/elevhalsa-skylt/README.md

 ***
 #### Remote Update Script:
-Already done if you followed the configuration step

 	To link the python file so it will run when you boot the Raspberry pi and continue to run follow these steps:
-		1. Configure git and clone down the prislista repository in /home/pi/Git
-		2. Open the Command Line Interface and write the following command: sudo nano /etc/profile
+		1. Open the Command Line Interface and write the following command: sudo nano /etc/profile
-		3. Add the following line at the bottom: python3 /home/pi/Git/prislista/RaspberryPi/python/loop.py &
+		2. Add the following line at the bottom: python3 /home/pi/Git/prislista/RaspberryPi/python/gitpull.py &

-Notice: You will get an error each time the autopull script runs that is as follows (Fatal: unable to get credential storage lock: File exists)

-The autopull script will still run as intended.

 ***
 #### Enable Remote Control:
 	To be able to control your raspberry's graphical interface remotely, follow these steps.